VisualSim Architect

-VisualSim Architect is an electronic system-level software for modeling and simulation of electronic systems, embedded software and semiconductors.
-VisualSim Architect is a commercial version of the Ptolemy II research project at University of California Berkeley.
+VisualSim Architect is an electronic system-level software for modeling and simulation of electronic systems, embedded software, and semiconductors.
+VisualSim Architect is a commercial version of the Ptolemy II research project at the University of California Berkeley.
 The product was first released in 2003.
-VisualSim is a graphical tool that can be used for performance trade-off analyses using such metrics as bandwidth utilization, application response time and buffer requirements.
-It can be used for architectural analysis of algorithms, components, software instructions and hardware/ software partitioning.
+VisualSim is a graphical tool that can be used for performance trade-off analyses using such metrics as bandwidth utilization, application response time, and buffer requirements.
+It can be used for architectural analysis of algorithms, components, software instructions, and hardware/software partitioning.